 Title I: Title I is a federally funded program for students struggling in basic skills such as reading and math.
 The level of funding received from the federal government determines the schools with Title I programs, and each site determines the skill areas to address for students.
 We have Targeted Assistance models in our schools, which means that just those who meet specific criteria are provided extra support through small group instruction, individual help, or specialized instruction.

-In math, at elementary schools with Title I or LAP funding, we use the Envisions Intervention kits to provide instruction in 30 – 55 minute sessions, either in small groups or one-on-one.
+In math, at elementary schools with Title I or LAP funding, we use the Bridges Intervention curriculum to provide instruction in 30-minute sessions, either in small groups or one-on-one.
 Progress is measured using the STAR math assessment tool adopted by the district.